 Q. Does it really matter what order I drink the juices?

 A. Yes, the order in which you consume your juices directly effects how you absorb, assimilate, and digest nutrients.
 For example, when your stomach is empty first thing in the morning, it’s able to assimilate whatever you put in it much more than if you consumed something prior.
 That is why we always have Green Juice first.
 Your body will absorb ALL of the vitamins and nutrients without interruption.
-That said, don't worry if you DO have to switch it up a bit and maybe have half of your Cashew Nut Milk first thing in the morning instead of last because you're used to a protein fix the second you open your eyes, and you'll absolutely lose it if you don't have it.
+That said, don't worry if you DO have to switch it up a bit and maybe have half of your Almond Nut Milk first thing in the morning instead of last because you're used to a protein fix the second you open your eyes, and you'll absolutely lose it if you don't have it.
 This is when we can give ourselves permission to improvise.

 Q. How long can my juices last?